 Four public pay phones are located directly behind the main lobby stairway on the first floor.
-Blue paging telephones are located on the first floor next to the Information Desk and on the second floor in between the Big Four meeting rooms and the Nez Perce room.
+Blue paging telephones are located on the first floor next to the Information Desk and on the second floor, adjacent to the Ballroom and in between the Big Four meeting room, and the Nez Perce room.
 One public pay phone is also located outside the Ballroom.